trevorspecht/oomnitza-sdk-node/README.md

 # oomnitza-sdk-node
-A Node.js SDK for the Oomnitza API
+[WIP] A Node.js SDK for the Oomnitza API

+This is a work in progress.
+Current supported methods are listed in the Usage section below.

 ## Usage